What is a charter school?

 You feel your child would benefit from more time spent outdoors, more time learning by doing, and smaller classes.
-WPCS will foster a partnership among parents, teachers, and students.
-We will create an environment in which parents can be more involved, teachers are allowed to innovate, and students are provided the structure and flexibility they need to learn.
+WPCS fosters a partnership among parents, teachers, and students.
+We have created an environment in which parents are partners, teachers are allowed to innovate, and students are provided the structure and flexibility they need to learn.

 Where is WPCS is located?

-WPCS will be open from 8:10 am-3:00 pm Monday- Thursday and 8:10 am -1:25 pm on Fridays.
-This early closure on Fridays will allow our team group planning time to facilitate multi-disciplinary projects.
+WPCS is open from 8:10 am-3:00 pm Monday- Thursday and 8:10 am -1:25 pm on Fridays.
+This early closure on Fridays allows our team group planning time to facilitate multi-disciplinary projects.
 Aftercare will be available.
-Monday through Thursday have been extended by 15 minutes a day to make this change.
+School days on Monday through Thursday has been extended by 15 minutes a day to make this change.
 (Students will still receive the same instructional time they would have at any MD public school)

-WPCS will start with Kindergarten through 3rd grade and then add a grade every year to grow with our students up to the 8th grade.
+WPCS will start with Kindergarten through 3rd grade in the 19/20 SY and then add a grade every year to grow with our students up to the 8th grade.

 How do I enroll?